 CTV viewership is growing rapidly and the pace of adoption is accelerating the transition of linear television to CTV programming.
-As the number of CTV channels continues to proliferate, we believe that ad-supported models or hybrid models that rely on a combination of subscription fees and advertising revenue will continue to gain traction.
-In turn, we believe brand advertisers looking to engage with streaming viewers will continue to shift their budgets from linear to CTV.
-Furthermore, as the CTV market continues to mature, we believe that a greater percentage of CTV advertising inventory will be sold programmatically, and through biddable environments rather than programmatic guaranteed, similar to trends that occurred in desktop and mobile.
+Initially, many streaming services were subscription based, but as the market has matured, the largest streaming publishers have adopted ad-supported models or hybrid models that rely on a combination of subscription fees and advertising.
+With the proliferation of CTV advertising inventory, we believe that brand advertisers looking to engage with streaming viewers will continue to shift their budgets from linear to CTV.
+Moreover, we believe that as the amount of CTV inventory continues to scale, a greater percentage of CTV advertising inventory will be sold programmatically, and through biddable environments rather than programmatic guaranteed, in order to attract a broader set of advertisers that have not historically advertised on linear TV.